MarcLoupias/github_memo_repo/angular/angular-components.md

   - doesn't care where data comes from - it's stateless
   - are highly reusable components

+So TLDR is :
+- the webapp is a tree of components
+- theses components are stateful or stateless
+- views are stateful
+- stateful components fetches and store data (it is the state)
-So TLDR is, the webapp is a tree of components, theses components are stateful or stateless.
-Views are stateful and fetches data when data are required on init.
-Stateful components are an aggregation of stateless components to renders data.
+- stateful components are an aggregation of stateless components
+- stateless components renders data only, so they are reusables

 See section *component design* section in *inter-component communication* part for this design flaws.